anima-libera/qwy3/README.md

 - Be ready to press P (default key) to disable falling when using world generators that lack a ground, or be ready to fall for some time.
 - Read `controls.qwy3_controls` to get a list of controls and see what can be done once the game run.
 - Some useful default controls: WASD to move, P to toggle physics (fly) and mouse wheel to go up and down, U to toggle the interface, K to let the mouse escape, left/right click to remove/place blocks.
+- Adding `--mode play` will disable some controls for the sake of (work-in-progress) gameplay.

 ### Implemented features

 - Blocks, chunks, meshes.
 - Chunks, loading and unloading so that an area around the player is loaded.
 - Infinite-ish world, in all directions including up and down.
-- Removing and placing blocks.
+- Taking and placing back blocks, can also throw them.
 - Saving/loading to/from disk, named saves.
 - AABB vs voxels collision resolution.
 - Entities (falling blocks for now) that get saved/loaded, fast rendering.